 Anaesthesia: A cruroplasty and brachioplasty can be carried out under general anaesthesia or local anaesthesia deepened by sedatives.
 The choice between these different techniques will result from a discussion between you, the surgeon and the anaesthetist.
 An appointment with the anaesthetist will be scheduled at the least 48 hours before the surgery.

+Hospitalisation: The hospitalisation will last in average from 1 to 3 days according to the cases.
+However, the treatment of the inner face of the arms (brachioplasty) can be managed in a “day surgery” basis.
+In this case, the patient can be discharged the same day after proper evaluation.
 Generally, a lift of the inner face of the thighs or arms, correctly indicated and realised renders a real service to the patient.
 However, it is not rare that localised imperfections can be observed without they constituting real complications: these imperfections are related in particular to the scar which can be a little too visible, slack, even adherent.
 In the event of excessive tension applied on the groin, a lowering and even a migration of the scar can be observed.

 Contact our beauty experts for more advice